 Wheelchair users have their own page of detailed information.

 The museum is well provided for if your mobility is impaired.
 Access is level, the floor surfaces are firm, and there are lift alternatives to all staircases.
 If you prefer to use the stairs and can do so, there are handrails on both sides of every staircase.
 Both the main entrance doors and the door to the wharf are power operated and can easily be worked by pressing a button.
 The main entrance doors are usually automatic in operation but for reasons of security there are times when they are opened by staff to allow entry.

 All the taps in all the toilets are lever operated and easy to use for visitors who cannot grip a knob.
-All toilets offer warm air hand dryers and paper towels.
-Mobility impaired visitors are welcome to use the disabled visitors' toilet.
+All toilets offer warm air hand dryers.
+Mobility-impaired visitors are welcome to use the disabled visitors' toilet.

 Chairs are available on both floors if you need to rest.

 It is our policy to offer three levels of explanation: